 What symptoms can children have?

 • Pain at the tibial tuberosity, the bony lump below the kneecap.

 • The tibial tuberosity may become swollen or inflamed and may even become more prominent than the other side.

 • Tenderness and pain are worse during and after exercise.

 • Pain when contracting the quadriceps against resistance or when contracting the muscles with the leg straight.

 Osgood-Schlatter syndrome often resolves by itself within 12 months or so.
 However, the knee joint may remain uncomfortable for around two to three years until the growth spurt finishes.

 Treatment options may include:

-• Stretching and strengthening exercises for the quadriceps, hamstring and calf muscles under the supervision of your physiotherapist
+• Strengthening exercises for the quadriceps, hamstring and calf muscles under the supervision of your physiotherapist.

-• Very rarely, surgery (but only in extreme cases and only once the growth spurt has ended)
+• Very, very rarely, surgery (but only in extreme cases and only when symptoms are pushed through).